designsecurity/progpilot/README.md

 ## Installation

-### Option 1: use standalone phar
+There are many options available, select the one that best suits your use case.

+### Use PHAR releases

-- Download the latest phar archive from the [releases](https://github.com/designsecurity/progpilot/releases) page.
+- Download the latest PHAR archive from the [releases](https://github.com/designsecurity/progpilot/releases) page.
 - Place the file somewhere in your path and make it executable:

 ```shell